Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 2. How many libraries are there in Python?

-As of July 2022, there are more than 137,000 Python libraries in existence.
+There are more than 137,000 Python libraries in existence.
 However, not all of them are created equally, and you’ll find that some are much better than others.

 3. What is a Python library example?